apollo994/PlanTAMI/README.md

 This repository contains the most significant files generated during my thesis project

-In addition to the source code of the tool I developed are also available the wrapper for Galaxy,test data (Inflorescence transcriptome of Arabidopsis, Rice, Tomato and Barley) and a small collection of scripts used to handle and visualize data.
+In addition to the source code of the tool is also available the wrapper for Galaxy,test data (Inflorescence transcriptome of Arabidopsis, Rice, Tomato and Barley) and a small collection of scripts used to handle and visualize data.
 For a detailed description of the tool and the dataset analysed refer to the file: Prototyping, implementation and validation of PlanTaMI.

 This **tool** takes two lists of DEGs of different species and returns the direct orthologs and orthologs family enriched